 One of the most common reasons users will see this unexpected CPU usage is when they enable their Plex Media Server to generate video preview thumbnails.

 If you have the Generate video preview thumbnails (advanced) setting enabled, then your server will generate video preview thumbnails for new content.

 Related Page: Video Preview Thumbnails

 This process essentially requires a transcode of the media file in order to generate a series of screengrabs, which are then used to make the media index file.
 The process is CPU-intensive and can take anywhere from less than a minute to several minutes for a single item depending on both your processor power/speed as well as the duration and resolution of the media file.

 If you enable that setting prior to adding a large amount of library content, you can expect the process to be running and using a large amount of CPU for hours or even days.

 Chapter Thumbnails Generation

 When you add new content to a video library, one of the things Plex does is try to find chapter information to match that item so that you can quickly jump to a desired chapter when watching it.
 If we find chapter information (either embedded in the file or from an online source), then we also grab some quick screenshots around the start of every chapter.
 Those screenshots can be used by apps when displaying chapter information to you.

 In most cases, you’ll hardly even notice this occurs.
 On most desktop computers, this would take just a few seconds, for instance.
 However, if you run your Plex Media Server on a low-powered computer such as a NAS device, then it’s possible the process could take a fair bit longer and you might notice some high CPU usage while the chapter thumbnails are generated.

 Preparing Download Content

-Note: If you share libraries with friends and you’ve enabled Allow Sync for their share, they may have set content to download or sync, too.
+Note: If you’ve granted access to libraries for friends and you’ve enabled Allow Download for them, they may have set content to download, too.